"People leave managers not companies" is a common refrain you'll hear when corporate leadership is discussed.

 When you make the most of your one on ones, you create a safe place to regularly have necessary and productive discussions.
 All the topics that normally don't have time to be discussed now have a comfortable place to do so.

-This helps avoid any surprises, and gives managers and their team members a place to talk about how to fix problems when their small.
+This helps avoid any surprises, and gives you and your team members a place to talk about how to fix problems when their small.
 This allows issues that could boil over and lead to major problems (and departure) to never reach that point.
-[Ed note: A comprehensive guide to great one on ones can be found here.]
+[Ed note: A comprehensive guide to great one on ones, including a free template for you, can be found here.]

 2) Your people want to grow, grow, grow, grow, grow